Achievable logoAchievable logo

 Rate volatility

-You may encounter a test question referring to rate volatility, which measures changes in primary market rates.
-For example, 20 year corporate bond coupon rates change from 4% to 5% in one year.
+You may see a question about rate volatility, which measures changes in primary market rates.
+For example, 20-year corporate bond coupon rates might change from 4% to 5% in one year.

 • 1 year bond rate = 2% to 3%